 The loose string tension and narrow frets make this one really playable.
 Besides that, it’s also very lightweight.
-That makes it a great option for young kids that want to enter the magical world of guitar playing.
+That makes it an excellent option for young kids who want to enter the magical world of guitar playing.

 The neck of this guitar is yet another feat that makes this guitar highly playable.
-Its slim C shape profile is sure to make your fingers run across the fretboard with ease.
+Its slim C-shaped profile will make your fingers glide across the fretboard.
 However, several users reported that the fret edges are somewhat rough out of the box.
 I highly recommend sanding them out when you receive your instrument.

 Tuning stability should be no problem here.
-The chrome hardtail bridge will do its magic to keep you in tune as long as your guitar is set up properly!
+The chrome hardtail bridge will do its magic to keep you in tune as long as your guitar is set up correctly!

 Let’s talk sound now!